9th Col Moschin Regiment: the spearhead

 - Escort and Close Protection of Personalities Courseheld at the Regiment on V.I.P. protection and escort techniques, lasting five weeks.

-- Advanced English Language Coursea basic course, for a complete knowledge of English, at the Army's Foreign Language School in Perugia.
+- Advanced English Language Course, to further develop the basic course, for a complete knowledge of the English language, at the Army Foreign Languages School in Perugia.

 The Department Commanders